alphastrata/shadplay/bevy-shader-book.md

 // [COD] slide 153
 fn sample_input_13_tap(uv: vec2<f32>) -> vec3<f32> {
+#ifdef UNIFORM_SCALE
+    // This is the fast path.
+When the bloom scale is uniform, the 13 tap sampling kernel can be
+    // expressed with constant offsets.
+    //
+    // It's possible that this isn't meaningfully faster than the "slow" path.
+However, because it
+    // is hard to test performance on all platforms, and uniform bloom is the most common case, this
+    // path was retained when adding non-uniform (anamorphic) bloom.
+This adds a small, but nonzero,
-    let a = textureSample(input_texture, s, uv, vec2<i32>(-2, 2)).rgb;
+    // cost to maintainability, but it does help me sleep at night. let a = textureSample(input_texture, s, uv, vec2<i32>(-2, 2)).rgb;
     let b = textureSample(input_texture, s, uv, vec2<i32>(0, 2)).rgb;
     let c = textureSample(input_texture, s, uv, vec2<i32>(2, 2)).rgb;